lamminhthien/ansible-ssh-setup-server/README.md

+## Ansible a tool use ssh connection will help us automation install, config software, add cron job, add config domain to nginx,...

-Note: Before doing this tutorial, take note about installing Debian with VMware and configuring to use SSH.
+### Note: Before doing this tutorial, take note about installing Debian with VMware and configuring to use SSH.

 Login as root